Trepan-Debuggers/python2-trepan/docs/commands/files/list.rst

 A *location* is either:

-  - a number, e.g. 5,
+* a number, e.g. 5,
-  - a function, e.g. join or os.path.join
+* a function, e.g. `join` or `os.path.join`
-  - a module, e.g. os or os.path
+* a module, e.g. os or os.path
-  - a filename, colon, and a number, e.g. foo.py:5,
+* a filename, colon, and a number, e.g. `foo.py:5`,
-  - or a module name and a number, e.g,. os.path:5.
+* a module name and a number, e.g,. `os.path:5`.
-  - a '.' for the current line number
+* a "." for the current line number
-  - a '-' for the lines before the current linenumber
+* a "-" for the lines before the current linenumber

 If the location form is used with a subsequent parameter, the parameter is the starting line number is used.
 When there two numbers